-For many cultures, the first 4-12 weeks after birth is considered a highly sensitive time for mothers and babies.
-This "laying in" period is celebrated and honored as a time for deep rest, healing, rejuvenation, and inner expansion.
-Birth is treated as a sacred initiation, a rite of passage, signifying a major transition in a woman's life.
-The family enters this new realm together.
+For many cultures, the first 4-12 weeks after birth is considered a highly sensitive time for mothers and babies, and is honored as a time for deep rest, healing, rejuvenation, and inner expansion.
+Birth is considered a sacred initiation, a rite of passage, signifying a major transition in life.
 In supportive birth cultures, a new mother is surrounded by people to care for her as she learns to care for her baby.
-The mother's family and friends provide her with food, house keeping, care for other children, and advice about infant care.
-She is encouraged to abstain from chores, food preparation, cleaning, and even hosting guests, so she can retreat within and focus on herself and her baby.
-She is taught how to nurse, and given encouragement and support when difficulties arise.
-She is cared for and nurtured by the whole community.
+Her family and friends provide her with food, house keeping, care for other children, and advice about infant care.
+She is encouraged to rest, and abstain from chores, food preparation, cleaning, and even hosting guests, so she can retreat within and focus on herself and her baby.
+She is taught how to breastfeed, and given encouragement and support when difficulties arise.
+She is cared for and nurtured by her entire community.

-Simple, easily digestible foods and herbal drinks are prepared to aid in healing and recovery, boost immunity, and improve milk supply.
+During this delicate time, simple, easily digestible foods and herbal drinks are prepared to aid in healing and recovery, boost immunity, and improve milk supply.
 In India, it is traditional to give a new mother warm oil massages daily to soothe her nervous system, facilitate healing, and promote integration.
-Through the intense process of birth, the mother's system is often weakened and depleted.
+Through the intense process of birth, the mother's system is exhausted and depleted.
 After summoning surprising power and strength to birth her baby, the mother is now as delicate as her newborn at this time.

-Often in our modern American culture, after a supportive pregnancy, new parents are sent home on their own and expected to “figure it out.”
+After a supportive pregnancy and birth, many new parents are sent home on their own and expected to “figure it out.”
 If they're lucky, a grandparent, sibling, or friend can stay for a week or two, bringing whatever knowledge and skills they might have to help.
 Some families have no support at all.
 They may find themselves alone, overwhelmed, exhausted and struggling.
 For those who don’t have a close network of friends or family nearby for support, a Postpartum Doula can be crucial.

 A Postpardum Doula can: